BristolCompositesInstitute/RSE-Guide/src/abaqus-user-subroutines/fortran-style-guidelines.md

 __Rationale:__
 Specifying argument intent has two important benefits:
-- It is self-documenting, providing vital information to readers of the code
+- It is self-documenting, providing important information to readers of the code
 - It is enforced by compile-time checks to avoid common errors
 ```